tugraz-isds/spcd3/README.md

 # Steerable Parallel Coordinates in D3 (SPCD3)

-SPCD3 is a JavaScript library which implements a parallel coordinates visualisation.
-This project contains the library and an already implemented example that the library is using.
-In addition, the project uses D3v7.
+SPCD3 is an open-source JavaScript library which implements a steerable parallel coordinates visualisation.
+The visualisation has built-in interactive controls as well as an API which allows the visualisation to be controlled (steered) externally.
+The library is written in TypeScript and is based on [D3](https://d3js.org/).

+In addition, a simple example program is provided to illustrate how to use the library and its steerable API.
 A live version of the latest deployment can be found at [https://tugraz-isds.github.io/spcd3](https://tugraz-isds.github.io/spcd3).

-## Built With
+## Dependencies

-As mentioned, the library uses D3v7 but not the entire library;
+The SPCD3 library uses the following D3v7 modules:
-only some modules from [D3](https://d3js.org/) are used.

-The modules we are using are:
 - d3-dsv
 - d3-selection
 - d3-drag